 This project is a web app specifically designed to display Minecraft cubes inside the browser in 3D and in realtime using WebGL.

-The visualizer is separated into four logical units:
+The visualizer is separated into four logical units of increasing size:

-The python scripts on the Minecraft wrap up a finished match into an XML file with player names, built buildings, time, statistics and so on and upload them to the
+The python scripts on the Minecraft server wrap up a finished match into an XML file with player names, built buildings, time, statistics, and so on and upload them to the

 database where the data is split up again and stored in an easily accessible manner.
 When the visualizer is now started it gets a list of all worlds and loads the